 Assessment type: Monitoring Key question(s): What are the ongoing business and operating-environment matters that affect a company's ability to conduct business and/or operate in the sector/CAHRA?
 Research design: Review of most current national index reports.

-Data sources Secondary data sources (indexes), examples of which featured in Table 8.5.
+Data sources Secondary data sources (indexes), examples of which featured in Table 9.5.
 Unit(s) of analysis National-level statistics for each identified and studied CAHRA.
 Key metric(s): Data to be used is drawn from identified indexes.
 No primary data collection needed.
 Sampling: Index sections providing a targeted backdrop to identified Impact indicators.
-Assessment themes: Using identified, validated global indexes, this monitoring exercise will review themes and data corresponding to referenced DDG indicators.
-Descriptive statistics along with relevant narrative will provide a backdrop to the ultimate outcome topics Indicators: This assessment features 7 indicators.
+Assessment themes: Using identified, validated global indexes, this monitoring exercise review themes and data corresponding to referenced Minerals indicators.
+Descriptive statistics along with relevant narrative will per Indicators: This assessment features 7 indicators.

-Table 8.5.
+Table 9.5.
 Monitoring indicators for in-scope CAHRA Contexts

-Indicators Data sources Regulatory environment 1.
-Political stability and absence of violence Control of corruption • World Bank: Worldwide Governance Indicators (Kaufman and Kraay, 2018) • Transparency International: Corruption Perceptions Index (Transparency International, 2021) Formali sation environment 2.
+Indicators Data sources Regulat tory environment Political stability and absence of violence ntrol of corruption • World Bank: Worldwide Governance Indicators (World Bank Group, n.d.a) Transparency International: Corruption Perceptions Index (Transparency International, 2021) Formal sation environment 2.
 Defined regulatory environment for ASM • UNITAR Formalization Framework (de Haan and Turner, 3.
 Adequate enabling environment 2018) 4.
-Presence and enforcement of gender and child protection • African Mining Legislation Atlas Security y environment 5.
+Presence and enforcement of gender and child protection • African Mining Legislation Atlas Securit y environment 5.
 Level of terrorism impact • University of Heidelberg: Conflict Barometer (HIIK, 2019) 6.
-Levels of conflict • Global Peace Index (IEP, 2020) • OECD "States of Fragility Reports" (OECD, 2018b)
+Levels of conflict • Global Peace Index (IEP, 2020) OECD "States of Fragility Reports" (OECD, 2018b)

-8.3.
-Monitoring Summary
+9.3.
+Monitoring Reports

-Monitoring, in the context of the DDG, is the ongoing process of collecting and analysing essential data in order to stay informed about ongoing developments and efforts in the sector.
-While the periodic Evaluation assessments of the DDG take a careful look at its impact over time, the monitoring process that keeps a finger on the pulse in between these periodic evaluations.
+Monitoring, in the context of the Minerals DDG, is the ongoing process of collecting and analysing essential data in order to stay informed about ongoing developments and efforts in the sector.
+While the periodic Evaluation assessments of the Minerals DDG take a careful look at its impact over time, the monitoring process that keeps a finger on the pulse in between these periodic evaluations.
 When a new evaluation process starts, evaluators would review the results of past monitoring cycles undertaken since the previous evaluation and use them to determine the focus of the new evaluation process.
 In other words, Monitoring informs Evaluation and allows the overall M&E process to be effective.